ImageMagick v6 Examples --

 Result

-This tinting or adding color to mid-tine greys, makes this method perfect for adding color to the output of the "-shade" operator.
-However you need to be very careful to generate a perfect mid-tone grey from that operator.
+This 'overlaying color' into an image of grey highlights is makes this method perfect for adding color to the output of the "-shade" operator.
+However you need to be very careful to generate a perfect mid-tone grey from that operator, to get correct coloring on areas without any highlights.
 See Shade Overlay Highlights for details.

 convert -size 64x64 xc:dodgerblue \